ched-dev/studybook-API/README.md

 npm run seed:production
 ```

-## Hosting: ...
+## Hosting: Render.com

-This app is hosted on ...
+This app is hosted on Render.com at [studybook-api-g061.onrender.com/](https://studybook-api-g061.onrender.com/).
+It will auto-deploy with commits push to main github repo.

 # Backup